 When population growth outpaces housing production, affordability pressures intensify.

-Viewed through this lens, Whole Foods may be less a cause of rising costs and more a symptom of broader economic forces already reshaping the neighborhood.
+Viewed through this lens, Whole Foods may be less a cause of rising costs and more a symptom of underlying economic and housing market forces already reshaping the neighborhood.

 A Neighborhood Can Grow and Still Have Empty Storefronts